 Applied Mathematics Research in applied mathematics constitutes an important part of scientific activity of the Department of Mathematics.
 Activities in this area are numerous and we mention only a few: numerical linear algebra, fluid mechanics, theory of elasticity, statistics, biostatistics, financial mathematics, mathematical biology, numerical analysis, ordinary and partial differential equation, decision theory, computational molecular biology, wavelets, data mining, etc. Many of the scientists from Department of Mathematics collaborated in projects related to industry (pharmaceutical, energy, oil, and chemical industries), telecommunications, navigation, cartography, water management, finance and medical industries, to mention just the most prominent collaborations.
-Their scientific papers are published in prestigious journals like those published by SIAM (Society for Industrial and Applied Mathematics), but also, Stochastic Processes and Applications, Archive for Rational Mechanics and Analysis, Mathematical Models and Methods in the Applied Sciences, Nonlinearity, Nonlinear Analysis, Real World Applications, Numerische Mathematik, Annals of Applied Probability etc. Additionally they have developed significant collaboration with many institutions abroad like ETH (Zurich), Max Planck Institute (Leipzig), ANDRA (Paris), Universities in Aachen, Lyon, Moscow, Houston, Pau and technologies The development of distributed algorithms for finding optimal path in a graph is one of the most important activities in the area of computer science and its applications.
+Their scientific papers are published in prestigious journals like those published by SIAM (Society for Industrial and Applied Mathematics), but also, Stochastic Processes and Applications, Archive for Rational Mechanics and Analysis, Mathematical Models and Methods in the Applied Sciences, Nonlinearity, Nonlinear Analysis, Real World Applications, Numerische Mathematik, Annals of Applied Probability etc. Additionally they have developed significant collaboration with many institutions abroad like ETH (Zurich), Max Planck Institute (Leipzig), ANDRA (Paris), Universities in Aachen, Lyon, Moscow, Houston, Pau and Boulder

+Computer science and information technologies The development of distributed algorithms for finding optimal path in a graph is one of the most important activities in the area of computer science and its applications.
 Path finding algorithms have direct applications in modelling of computer networks, telecommunications and various navigational problems.
-The results in the area of data compression and data mining are another important contribution in this area.
+The results in the area of dana compression and data mining are another important contribution in this area.
 We would like to stress the interactions between computer science and other areas of mathematics, especially applied mathematics.
 In this interdisciplinary research area we include contributions that our experts in numerical mathematics gave in developing numerical software package LAPACK, but also activities in the area of decision theory and computational biology, computational mechanics, physics and geophysics.
-Papers from computer science research groups are published in distinguished international journals like ACM Transactions on Mathematical Software, AMS Mathematics of Computation, telematic solutions (that is integrated use of telecommunications and ICT) in street navigation.
-The project will unify activities of the groups for discrete mathematics and mathematical statistics with the activities of the research group developing modern mathematical software.
+Papers from computer science research groups are published in distinguished international journals like ACM Transactions on Mathematical Software, AMS Mathematics of Computation, Computing and Information Technology-CIT, Ars Combinatoria, to mention the most prominent journals.